vlad-chavez/mastering-aspnet-core/dendron/notes/aspnet-core.interview.questions.md

 ASP.NET Core, Django (Python), Ruby on Rails, Express.js (Node.js), Spring (Java), and Laravel (PHP) are all popular web application frameworks.

 ## Section - 2

+### What is Kestrel and what are advantages of Kestrel in Asp.Net Core?

+### What is the difference between IIS and Kestrel?
+Why do we need two web servers?

+### What is the purpose of launchSettings.json in asp.net core?

+### What is generic host or HostBuilder in .NET Core?

+### What is the purpose of the .csproj file?

+### What is IIS?

+### What does WebApplication.CreateBuilder() do?